 Peter continued to live in the family home until he died many years later and because Peter never made a Will, everything went to his son, Chris, and Becky, as Peter’s step-child, received nothing.
 So not only did Becky lose her Mum and Dad when she was young, she also lost her inheritance, and it went to her step-brother Peter instead.

 This is what is known as “accidental disinheritance!”

 How can Accidental Disinheritance be avoided?

-All this could have been prevented in Diane and Peter had spoken to an About My Will Adviser soon after they were married.
+All this could have been prevented if Diane and Peter had spoken to an About My Will Adviser soon after they were married.

-It is important that you ensure you have an up to date Will, and remember if you re-marry your old Will become invalid.
+It is important that you ensure you have an up to date Will, and remember, if you re-marry your old Will becomes invalid.

 Talk to one of our Will Writing Advisers today to learn more about the benefits of creating a Will.

 We offer open, honest, friendly professional advice with no obligation.

 Our Will Writer was really helpful and friendly and responded to everything in a timely manner.

 Service cannot be improved